matsoftware/MatFM/README.md

 The project has been developed using Swift 3.1 on Xcode 8.3.3 and Carthage as dependency management framework.
 It runs on both iPhone and iPad.

 # Architecture
-The project is built using a layered architecture where components on the lower levels have no knoledge of the ones in the upper level to avoid coupling.
+The project is built using a layered architecture where components on the lower levels have no knowledge of the ones on the upper level to avoid coupling.
 The layers are identified with a specific class prefix and group in the Xcode project, and they can be easily moved to separate frameworks if the project grows up.
 Starting from the bottom, the layers are:
-- **Utility** : Foundation layer to put low level components (in this case, it contains a wrapper around DispatchQueue to improve the stability of tests)
+- **Utility**: Foundation layer to put low level components (in this case, it contains a wrapper around DispatchQueue to improve the stability of tests)
-- **Networing**: The core networking layer of the app, containing the logic to perform URL request to retrieve data and parse JSON responses; depends on Utility
+- **Networking**: The core networking layer of the app, containing the logic to perform URL request to retrieve data and parse JSON responses; depends on Utility
-- **MusicService**: It's the lowest business logic layer, containg the service responsible to provide the list of tracks using a query text; depends on Networking
+- **MusicService**: It's the lowest business logic layer, containing the service responsible to provide the list of tracks using a query text; depends on Networking
 - **MusicLibrary**: UI module built with a simplified version of VIPER responsible of presenting the main functionalities of the app to the user; depends on MusicService

 # Third party libraries